awsdocs/amazon-glacier-developer-guide/doc_source/api-multipart-list-parts.md

 #### Example Response<a name="api-multipart-list-parts-example-response-two"></a>

-In the response, Amazon Glacier returns a list of uploaded parts that are associated with the specified in\-progress multipart upload ID\.
+In the response, Glacier returns a list of uploaded parts that are associated with the specified in\-progress multipart upload ID\.

 ```
  1. HTTP/1.1 200 OK